 • Steep the tea for 3 minutes exactly.

 • Let cool for 1-2 minutes before drinking.

 Save or Splurge:

-• In Darjeeling, the Shangri-la Regency is a cozy budget hotel, with twelve guest rooms and wonderful top-floor restaurant/lounge ($28-63 including breakfast).
-The top-end Mayfair Darjeeling is luxurious yet intimate, and boasts an excellent location ($175-335 including breakfast & dinner).
+• In Darjeeling, the Shangri-la Regency is a cozy budget hotel, with twelve guest rooms and a wonderful top-floor restaurant/lounge ($28-63 including breakfast).
+The top-end Mayfair Darjeeling is luxurious yet intimate and boasts an excellent location ($175-335 including breakfast & dinner).